Enchantment of the Seas vs Oasis of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Enchantment of the Seas has 12 different dining options like Chef's Table, Windjammer, and Chops Grille.
+The Enchantment of the Seas has 12 different dining options like Chef's Table, Chops Grille, and Windjammer.
 Of those options, 8 are complementary, or included with your cruise fare.
 The other 4 options have an additional fee.

 The Oasis of the Seas has 14 more dining venues.
-Some of its popular venues are Solarium Bistro, Vitality Cafe, and Giovanni's Table.
+Some of its popular venues are Chops Grille, Dog House, and Solarium Bistro.
 14 of these restaurants are complementary and the other 12 have an additional fee.

 If you like having a variety of places to eat, the Oasis of the Seas might be a better choice.
 It has 117% more dining options than the Enchantment of the Seas.